 There is nothing quite like the anticipation of a small child for Christmas.
 Those are the kinds of memories that will stay with you well after they are grown and living their own lives.
-And the reindeer are almost as much anticipated as Santa himself!
+And the reindeer are anticipated almost as much as Santa himself!

 The ingredients in the reindeer snack are all edible so you won’t need to worry about birds or other wildlife eating it if you sprinkle it outdoors.

-For a fun Christmas morning surprise, place this reindeer snack on the lawn the night before Christmas and then when your child is asleep, make Santa Claus footprints (and reindeer ones too – woof woof 😉 ) next to the reindeer food in the snow.
+For a fun Christmas morning surprise, let your child place this reindeer snack on the lawn on Christmas Eve.
+Then, when your child is asleep, make Santa Claus footprints (and reindeer ones too – woof woof 😉 ) next to the reindeer food in the snow.

 - 1/4 cup of oatmeal